coalesceio/test_utility/README.md

 <img width="1511" alt="Screenshot 2024-12-05 at 5 36 32 PM" src="https://github.com/user-attachments/assets/aab2130d-9bbe-43f0-91b5-b1ae592bf842">

-Step 6: In the text field, call the macro using the package alias followed by a dot and the test case name.
+Step 6: In the text field, call the macro using the package import alias followed by a dot and the test case name.

 _For Example, I am trying to Run Test case, 'expect_table_row_count_to_be_between' from the avilable test below._